 How to get there

 From the Garden of Praça do Infante (south end of the city’s Main Avenue), in front of Marina of Horta, go south through the traditional cobblestone path towards the Porto Pim Beach.
-After passing the Hotel Canal on your right, turn left at the next intersection and walk about 600 metres until you reach the parking lot at the left of the whaling station.
+After passing the Hotel Canal on your right, turn left at the next intersection and walk about 600 metres until you reach the car park at the left of the whaling station.

 Appropriate footwear for walking, waterproof jacket, hat, sunscreen and water

-From the Lira viewpoint, climb until the road where you should follow to the right, passing through the chapel of Nossa Senhora da Guia.
+From the Lira Viewpoint, climb to the road and follow to the right, passing through the Nossa Senhora da Guia Chapel.
 Continue south, with Caldeirinhas on your left (submarine volcano craters of Monte da Guia), until the path turns north, overlooking the beach.
 Pass the Porto Pim Aquarium, an exhibition place of the most common species of the Azorean sea, and then by the Dabney’s House that belonged to the Dabney family who lived here between 1806 and 1894, leaving a vast built heritage, recovered by the Faial Nature Park.

-The trail continues to the parking lot, where it started.
+The trail continues to the car park, where it started.

-If you make the trail during spring and summer seasons, you may observe some species of Azores seabirds as the Calonectris borealis and the Sterna hirundo, because, during these seasons, these birds migrate to the archipelago to nest.
+During the spring and summer seasons, it is possible to observe some Azorean seabird species as the Calonectris borealis and the Sterna hirundo, because, during these seasons, these birds migrate to the Archipelago to nest.
 Along the trail, the Erica azorica, the Morella faya, the Festuca petraea and the Juncus acutus dominate the landscape.